- Social Media Topics

 Whether it’s an individual who wants to write about the things that interest them or a business that wants to use blogging to bring in more leads, blogging can be quite profitable.
 However, that doesn’t mean it’s showering money on individuals or businesses.
 For every success story you read, there are countless other blogs across the Internet with little results to show for the effort invested.

-Because blogging has matured a lot as a medium, it’s definitely harder to get traction with it in 2016.
+Because blogging has matured a lot as a medium, it’s definitely harder to get traction with it.
 But that doesn’t mean it’s impossible.
 At Web Strategy Plus, we’ve seen just how profitable blogging can be for clients across a range of industries.
 Based on those experiences, I want to share some tips for making blogging profitable that apply to both individuals and businesses:

 Blogging For Individuals